The Lean Startup by E. Ries, summary & review

 Entrepreneurs have to be better than perfectionists: dare to submit your creations to public judgement on an early stage.

 Create, perfect, test — is a wrong entrepreneurial sequence.
 Test as soon as possible, don’t be a perfectionist.
-Minimally viable product is much better that a product that nobody needs.
+Low-quality prototype generating low-volume revenue is much better than a product nobody needs.

 Idea № 8.
 Innovation accounting